microsoft/vscode-docs/docs/getstarted/themes.md

 Creating and publishing a theme extension is quite easy.
 Customize your colors in your user settings then generate a theme definition file with the **Developer: Generate Color Theme From Current Settings** command.

-VS Code's Yeoman [extension generator](/docs/extensions/yocode.md) will help you generate the rest of the extension.
+VS Code's Yeoman [extension generator](/api/get-started/your-first-extension.md) will help you generate the rest of the extension.

-See the [Adding a new Theme](/docs/extensions/themes-snippets-colorizers.md#adding-a-new-theme) topic in our Extension Authoring section to learn more.
+See the [Create a new Color Theme](/api/extension-guides/color-theme.md#create-a-new-color-theme) topic in our Extension API section to learn more.

 ## Remove default themes